Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Pros Cons

-50 precise firmness settings No built-in sleep tracking
+50 firmness settings No built-in sleep tracking

 Details

-• Firmness control: 50 settings (dual control on queen and larger)
+• Firmness control: 50 settings; dual control on Queen and larger

 • Trial: 365 nights